Murder of Sharon Beshenivsky

 Closed-circuit television cameras tracked a car rushing from the scene and used an automatic number plate recognition system to trace its owners.
-This led to six suspects being arrested; three were later convicted of murder, robbery, and firearms offences; two of manslaughter, robbery, and firearms offences; and 1 of robbery.
-Another suspect was arrested in Pakistan more than 14 years later.
+This led to six suspects being arrested; three were later convicted of murder, robbery, and firearms offences; two of manslaughter, robbery, and firearms offences; and one of robbery.
+Another suspect, Piran Ditta Khan, was arrested in Pakistan more than 14 years later and was extradited to the United Kingdom from Pakistan in April 2023.
+He was found guilty of murder, at Leeds Crown Court, in April 2024.
+The following month he received a life sentence, with a minimum term of 40 years.

 Background

 Beshenivsky had been serving as a police officer for nine months.
-She had previously been a police community support officer (collar #268) with West Yorkshire Police.
-Having been a constable for just 9 months, she was classed as a probationer under the supervision of an experienced colleague.
+She had previously been a police community support officer with West Yorkshire Police.
+She was classed as a probationer under the supervision of an experienced colleague.

 Murder

-On the afternoon of 18 November 2005, Beshenivsky and Millburn responded to reports that an attack alarm had been activated at a travel agent on Morley Street in Bradford.
-Upon arrival the officers encountered three men who had robbed the agent of £5,405; 2 were armed with a gun, another with a knife.
-One of the gunmen fired at them immediately at point-blank range, fatally wounding Beshenivsky in the chest and also hitting Millburn in the chest, before all three men made a getaway in a convoy of cars.
+On the afternoon of 18 November 2005, Beshenivsky and Milburn responded to reports that an attack alarm had been activated at a travel agent on Morley Street in Bradford.
+Upon arrival the officers encountered three men who had robbed the agent of £5,405; two were armed with a gun, another with a knife.
+One of the gunmen fired at them immediately at point-blank range, fatally wounding Beshenivsky in the chest and also hitting Milburn in the chest, before all three men made a getaway in a convoy of cars.

-Beshenivsky was the 7th female officer to die in the line of duty in England and Wales and the second female officer to be fatally shot (the 1st was Yvonne Fletcher in London in 1984).
+Beshenivsky was the seventh female officer to die in the line of duty in England and Wales and the second female officer to be fatally shot; the first was Yvonne Fletcher in London in 1984.

-She had three children and two stepchildren and died on her youngest daughter's fourth birthday.
+She had three children and two stepchildren.
+She died on her youngest daughter's fourth birthday.
 Beshenivsky's funeral took place on 6 January 2006 at Bradford Cathedral.

 Arrests

-On 25 November 2005 police named Somali brothers Mustaf Jama, aged 25, and Yusaf Jama, aged 19, as well as 24-year-old Muzzaker Imtiaz Shah as prime suspects.
-Yusaf Jama was arrested in Birmingham the following day and was subsequently charged with murder and robbery.
-On 12 December Shah was arrested in Newport, South Wales; he was later also charged with murder.
-Mustaf Jama had fled to Somalia but was extradited 2 years later.
+On 25 November 2005, police named Somali brothers Mustaf Jama, aged 25, and Yusuf Jama, aged 19, as well as 24-year-old Pakistani Muzzaker Imtiaz Shah as prime suspects.
+Yusuf Jama was arrested in Birmingham the following day and was subsequently charged with murder and robbery.
+On 12 December, Shah was arrested in Newport, South Wales; he was later also charged with murder.
+Mustaf Jama had fled to Somalia but was extradited two years later.
 The use of recently installed automatic number plate recognition technology in Bradford city centre played a vital role in identifying the suspects prior to their arrest.

 More than 14 years after the crime, in January 2020, another suspect was arrested in Islamabad, Pakistan.
-Piran Dhitta Khan, age 71 at the time of his arrest, was reported to be wanted for masterminding the robbery and British police were said to be seeking his extradition.
+Piran Dhitta Khan, age 71 at the time of his arrest, was reported to be wanted for masterminding the robbery.
+British police were granted his extradition in April 2023.